 - Employees can believe that getting diverse candidates “lowers the bar.”

-- For white, cisgender, heterosexual males, who are often the majority in any particular institution, diversity fatigue frequently shows up as sentiments of threat.
-Most workers may see diversity initiatives as something they are “on the wrong side of” or as a dialogue intended to exclude them.
+- It frequently shows up as sentiments of threat.
+Most workers may see diversity initiatives as something they are “on the wrong side of” or intended to exclude them.

 - Such fatigue might also manifest in the TA teams who believe diversity sourcing results from a talent shortage.
 After all, they’re being pushed to find a diverse applicant pool in the face of what amounts to a “supply-and-demand dilemma.”